ndd21/PHYS281/docs/numerical-integration.md

 ## Trapezium Rule

-The trapezium rule states that you can approximate the area under a curve by a trapezium, as shown in in the figure below.
+The trapezium rule states that you can approximate the area under a curve by a trapezium, as shown in the figure below.

 ![*A straight line is used to approximate the curve $f(x)$ between $x_1$ and $x_2$.
 This forms a trapezium (shaded area) which can be used to calculate approximately the area under the curve